tehh4ck3r/ta-emergency-coverage/README.md

 11. Open a terminal and navigate to your webpage's root directory with the command `cd /webpages/YOUR_USERNAME/` (where `YOUR_USERNAME` is the username you used in step 9).

-12. Run the following commands, in order:
+12. Run the following commands, in the order listed:
 - `chmod 711 /cgi-bin/php.cgi`
 - `chmod 644 .htaccess`
 - `chmod 700 *.php`